-Associate Professor Katherina Petrou is a phytoplankton ecophysiologist, and leader of the Petrou Lab in the School of Life Science.
-Her research combines micro- and macroscale biology and ecology, taking a fine scale-approach including single-cell and subcellular analyses to target questions on broad scale ecological consequences of environmental change.
-To achieve this, she primarily employs manipulative experimental approaches, often combining an extensive array of specialised techniques (see below) to assess photomechanistic effects, metabolic, biochemical and macromolecular compositional changes at the single cell and community level.
+I am an algal ecophysiologist, and leader of the Petrou Lab in the School of Life Science.
+My research combines micro- and macro-scale biology and ecology, taking a fine scale approach including single-cell and sub-cellular analyses to target questions on broad scale ecological consequences of environmental change.
+To achieve this, I primarily employ manipulative experimental approaches, often combining an extensive array of specialised techniques (see below) to assess photomechanistic effects, metabolic, biochemical and macromolecular compositional changes at the single cell and community level.

-Keywords: phytoplankton, physiology, ecology, climate change Honours programs: Bachelor of Science (Honours)
+Keywords: phytoplankton, symbiosis, physiology, ecology, climate change